 Applications of nitrogen gas

-Nitrogen is an important industrial gas.
+Nitrogen is an important industrial gas in world, nitrogen production plant cost.
 In fact, it is the largest industrial gas in the manufacturing of of fertilizers, nitric acid, nylon, dyes and explosives.
 It is reported that annually over 150 million tonnes of ammonia is produced.
 Moreover, the gas is also used for providing inerting atmosphere which is used for preservation of food and making of diodes and transistors.
 The non-reactive gas is used annealing stainless steel products.

 Various applications of nitrogen include: